Paid Leave Oregon

 plo banner 2

-Paid Leave Oregon (PLO) is a new program for employees to take paid leave for to care for themselves or family members.
+Paid Leave Oregon (PLO) is a new program for employees to take paid leave to care for themselves or family members.

 The tax to fund PLO went into effect January 1, 2023.
 However, employees cannot take paid leave until September 3, 2023.